jeromefellus-sekoia/meshroom/docs/tutorial.md

 * integrating a dummy product in a meshroom project's capabilities graph
 * instantiating a mesh
-* setting up this mesh against real product tenants
+* setting up this mesh with real product tenants
 * playing and inspect data flowing through it

 We take an hypothetical intelligence-driven EDR called "myedr" as the examplar product to showcase the Meshroom CLI and underlying concepts.